Abby Lee Miller Says Cancer Hasn't Mellowed Her Out on 'Dance Moms'

-Abby Lee Miller Promises Cancer Hasn't Mellowed Her Out on 'Dance Moms: Resurrection' (Exclusive)
+Abby Lee Miller Promises Cancer Hasn't Mellowed Her Out on 'Dance Moms' (Exclusive)

-Dance Moms viewers will still get the outspoken Abby Lee Miller they know and love on her new Lifetime show, Dance Moms: Resurrection.
+Dance Moms viewers will still get the outspoken Abby Lee Miller they know and love on her Lifetime show.

 "Well, I think the audience is going to think I've mellowed [but] maybe I just don't care enough," she says.
 "It might not be mellow, it might just be 'Eh.
 You're not that talented, kiddo, move over.'"